s-p-k/shock/README.md

   ```

-## Listing available gates for simulation
+## Listing available gates and circuits for simulation

   ``` scheme
   (shock-list-gates)